CyberUltron-Nikhil/Cyberultron-AI/progress/till_02_09_25/Anomaly_detection.md

-# 🕵️ Week 16: Anomaly Detection Explained
+# 🕵️ Anomaly Detection Explained

 Cybersecurity is evolving rapidly, and one of the most powerful techniques gaining traction is **Anomaly Detection**.
 Unlike traditional security tools that rely on known threat signatures, anomaly detection focuses on identifying **abnormal behavior**—the kind that doesn’t fit the usual pattern.
 This approach is especially valuable in detecting **zero-day attacks** and sophisticated intrusions that evade conventional defenses.